adinaamzarescu/String_Processing_Algorithms/README.md

    * The 26th test has the same pattern and text
    * Since those 2 algorithms are used to detect plagiarism I included 5 tests (34 to 38) in which the text is a senior thesis
+   * Also those 2 algorithms are used to detect abnormalities in the genetic code, I also included 2 tests (38 and 39) in which the text is a DNA sequence

 In order to test other files, you need to add it in the **in_files** array.